Where Was The Lord of the Rings Filmed?

-Tongariro National Park is not only an UNESCO World Heritage Site for its culture and natural landscape, it was also chosen to be the backdrop in many scenes for The Lord of the Rings.
+Tongariro National Park is not only a UNESCO World Heritage Site for its culture and natural landscape, but it was also chosen to be the backdrop in many scenes for The Lord of the Rings.
 More specifically, the volcanic landscape made the perfect location to depict Mordor.
 While many scenes were filmed around the slopes of Mt Ruapehu, New Zealand’s largest volcano, the most iconic site has to be Mt Ngauruhoe used to play “Mt Doom” itself.

 Check out these Lord of the Rings locations when you are in the Tongariro National Park:

 - Isiliador cuts Sauron’s finger off – Whakapapa Ski Field

 - The Black Gate – Rangipo Desert

 - Hidden Bay (entrance to the Lonely Mountain) – Turoa Ski Field